 In 1753 A.D., Karim Khan invaded Kermanshah, destroyed and evacuated it completely so that, for nearly 10 years, there was nothing called Kermanshah.
 Then, in 1762 A.D., the city was revived in the southwest of the former location, and Allahqoli Khan (from Zanganeh family, a local Kurdish tribe) ruled there as the governor.

 Kermanshah enjoyed a short period of peace due to having Allahqoli Khan as its most powerful governor.
 But after the death of Karim Khan, he claimed the throne, and this led the city toward civil conflicts once again.
-Throughout Zand period, Zanganeh family governed Kermanshah most of the time.
+Throughout the Zand period, Zanganeh family governed Kermanshah most of the time.

-The appointment of Mohammad Ali Mirza, the sixth king-to-be of Qajar dynasty, as the governor of Kermanshah was one of the best things happened to the city.
+The appointment of Mohammad Ali Mirza, the sixth king-to-be of the Qajar dynasty, as the governor of Kermanshah was one of the best things happened to the city.
 He started urban planning and caused the city to develop greatly.
-For instance, he Constructed caravansaries and accommodations for merchants, and build a new fortress.
+For instance, he constructed caravansaries and accommodations for merchants, and build a new fortress.

-There were two major reasons which made Kermanshah a critical area for The Qajars.
+There were two major reasons which made Kermanshah a critical area for the Qajars.
 First, their relationship with Ottomans in Iraq.
 And second, making it secure for the pilgrims so that they could go to Iraq and visit the Shiite’s shrines there.
 Qajar kings managed to restore relative security in this region.

-- Contemporary Period
+Kermanshah during the Contemporary Period

-Kermanshah played an important role in Constitutional Revolution in Iran.
+Kermanshah played an important role in the Constitutional Revolution in Iran.
 It was a movement from 1905-1911 for establishing a constitutional regime in which the people of this city were actively involved.

 In the late World War I, Kermanshah was seized by Ottoman Forces.
 Also, during World War II, Great Britain forces seized the city and it remained occupied until the end of the war.

-Kermanshah played a major role in Islamic Revolution of Iran in 1979 as well.
-It was one of the resistance centers against Pahlavi regime.
+Kermanshah played a major role in the Islamic Revolution of Iran in 1979 as well.
+It was one of the resistance centers against the Pahlavi regime.
 It was among the cities of Iran which underwent a lot of damage during the eight-year war of Iran and Iraq (1980-1988).

 The main trade center of Kermanshah dating back to about 150 years ago.
 It’s one of the largest cover markets throughout the Middle East.

-The most well-known monument remaining from Qajar period in this city.
+The most well-known monument remaining from the Qajar period in this city.
 It’s been a place for holding mourning ceremonies for religious leaders.

 It’s a magnificent manifestation of Iranian architecture dating back to Qajar period and consists of a mosque, a bazaar, and a caravansary.